Senzing/ibm-icp4d-guide/docs/helm-rabbitmq-db2/README.md

 ### Optional TLS enablement

-If Db2 is not Transport Layer Security (TLS) enabled, the "Optional TLS enablement" section my be skipped.
+If Db2 is not enabled for Transport Layer Security (TLS), the "Optional TLS enablement" section my be skipped.

-If using Db2 with TLS, the `db2dsdriver.cfg` file needs to be modified and "key database" and "stash" files need to be added.
+If using Db2 with TLS, the `db2dsdriver.cfg` file needs to be modified.
+Also, "key database" and "stash" files need to be added.

+Example:

 1. Be sure the `senzing-debug` Helm Chart has been installed.
    See "[Install senzing-debug Helm Chart](#install-senzing-debug-helm-chart)".